 - Make sure they are getting enough sunlight.
 Sage plants need at least six hours of sunlight each day.
 If they do not get enough sun, they will become leggy and gradually lose vigor.

 - Prune regularly.
 Regular pruning will encourage new growth and prevent the plant from becoming overgrown.
 When pruning, cut back to about an inch above the previous leaf node.

 - Make sure you water deeply and only when the soil is dry.
 Deep watering will encourage deeper root growth, which in turn will make the plant more drought-tolerant.
 Be careful not to overwater, as this can lead to root rot only water when the soil is dry.

 - Use mulch.
 As a result of mulching, moisture will be retained in the soil, and evaporation will be prevented.

 - Check for drainage.
 Make sure that the pot in your sage plant is growing has drainage holes.
 Otherwise, the plant will sit in water and become root-bound or rot.

 Frequently Asked Questions [FAQs]

-One reason your potted sage may turn yellow is that it’s not getting enough sunlight.
+Your potted sage may turn yellow because it’s not getting enough sunlight.
 Sage plants need at least six hours of sunlight each day.
 If your sage plant is not getting enough sun, it will become leggy and gradually lose vigor.
 Another reason your potted sage may turn yellow is that it’s overwatered.

 If your sage plant is not getting enough sun, it will become leggy and gradually lose vigor.
 Also, water your sage seedlings only when the soil is dry.
 Be careful not to overwater, as this can lead to root rot.